 Go To A Thai Kickboxing Fight

-Thai Kickboxing also is known as Muay Thai, is the national obsession.
+Thai Kickboxing also known as Muay Thai, is a national obsession.
 As you wander around the city, there will be a lot of promotion of these fight nights that are taking place around the city.

-In Bangkok, the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road, or at Lumpini Stadium on a Saturday.
+In Bangkok, the main spots for these fights are the Ratchadamnoen Stadium on Ratchadamnoen Nok Road or Lumpini Stadium on a Saturday.